Shapes and Patterns

 This album would also mark the beginning of the group's collaborations with Japanese musicians in their studio sessions.

-The liner notes, written by composer/singer-songwriter Mary Edwards, point out the influences of Burt Bacharach, Jimmy Webb, and John Barry are perceptible in the string arrangements and Latin rhythms, as well as Minnie Riperton, Rotary Connection and The 5th Dimension.
-Mercury Records distributed Shapes and Patterns in the United States.
+The liner notes, written by composer/singer-songwriter Mary Edwards, points out that the influences of Burt Bacharach, Jimmy Webb, and John Barry are perceptible in the string arrangements and Latin rhythms, as well as Minnie Riperton, Rotary Connection and The 5th Dimension.
 In an interview with Paul Sexton of Billboard magazine, a marketing executive from Mercury described the challenge associated with promoting the album in the U.S. due to the evolution of the group's music: "When you have a band like Swing Out Sister, you'd have a tough time pinpointing their sound.
 It's pop, it's urban, it's adult, it's jazz.
 Europe and Japan don't adhere to those rules as much as America does.
 It crosses over so many lines, and that's where Swing Out's strength is."